Dance-off: Attempt to shame Ocasio-Cortez with video backfires

 The widely-shared video shows the 29-year-old Democrat, the youngest woman ever elected to the U.S. Congress, dancing on a roof with other students at Boston University as they recreate dance scenes from famous 1980’s films like “The Breakfast Club.”

-The caption under the original Twitter post, which was reported to be uploaded by the now deactivated account @AnonymousQ1776, read: “Here is America’s favorite commie know-it-all acting like the clueless nitwit she is....”.
+The caption under the original Twitter post, which was reported to have been uploaded by the now-deactivated account @AnonymousQ1776, read: “Here is America’s favorite commie know-it-all acting like the clueless nitwit she is....”.

 Ocasio-Cortez graduated from the university in 2011 with degrees in international relations and economics.

-A representative of the New York lawmaker, who rose to prominence last year after beating a 10-term incumbent in a Democratic primary, did not immediately respond to a request for comment.
+The New York lawmaker, who rose to prominence last year after beating a 10-term incumbent in a Democratic primary, posted on Twitter on Friday a brief video of herself dancing outside of her office with a huge grin while the song “War” by Edwin Starr is heard playing in the background.

+“I hear the GOP thinks women dancing are scandalous,” wrote Ocasio-Cortez in the tweet.
+“Wait till they find out Congresswomen dance too!
+Have a great weekend everyone.”

 Ocasio-Cortez was part of a wave of Democratic women congressional candidates elected in November aiming to put more support behind the liberal progressive wing of the party.

-Twitter comments broke down along partisan lines, with opponents describing the dance video as showing immaturity while supporters saw it as cute.
+Twitter comments broke along partisan lines, with opponents describing the dance video as showing immaturity while supporters saw it as cute.

 “Hey @AOC, just wanted to say that I thought the high school video of you dancing was awesome,” wrote Twitter user David Weissman, a New York-born columnist now living in Israel on Thursday, referring to Ocasio-Cortez by her Twitter handle.
 “It also shows your haters are desperate and pathetic, keep being you.”